bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_3.md

 > An all-zero mask will allow the device to read every message, no matter its ID!

 #### Message characteristics
 Message IDs are followed by the body of the message.
-CAN messages are pretty short: only 8-bytes!
+CAN messages are pretty short: only 8-bytes maximum!
 So you won't be able to send a huge status update with one message, however they are quick to send.
 It appears appropriate to use CAN to send quick flags, triggers and other short pieces of info, but so long as we're smart about encoding it down to keep it brief.
 Better yet, we can use the IDs to assist in keeping things moving by being smart about where messages are sent.

 ### How I used CAN for KTOME
 Firstly, credit to where credit's due.
 I used the CAN library for ESP32 forked by [timurrrr](https://github.com/timurrrr/arduino-CAN), originally from [Sandeep Mistry](https://github.com/sandeepmistry/arduino-CAN).
 These were excellent at keeping things simple, with easy function calls to set up the CAN bus on the right pins, sending and receiving messages.